-In the laboratory, when working with sediment slurries, PDMS fibers with small diameters ($<500 \mu$ m) are easier to locate and recover if inserted through a septum or placed in a metallic mesh bag before deploying in the slurry.
-Alternatively, a 3 to 12 μm film of PDMS can be coated onto the inside of a glass vial, which avoids the problem of locating the PSD after the exposure (Reichenberg et al. 2008).
+In the laboratory, when working with sediment slurries in ex situ deployments, PDMS fibers with small diameters (<500 μm) are easier to locate and recover if inserted through a septum or placed in a metallic mesh bag before deploying in the slurry.
+Alternatively, a 3 to 12 μm film of PDMS can be coated onto the inside of a glass vial, which avoids the problem of locating the PSD after the exposure (see Section 3.1; Reichenberg et al. 2008; Jahnke et al. 2012).
 Films consisting of PDMS are also commercially available from Altec Products Limited (Bude, UK) and Specialty Silicone Products, Inc. (Ballston Spa, NY, USA), but they have not been used commonly in North America.

 When applying smaller fibers (<500 μ m), it is effective to deploy the fibers using a syringe to guide the fibers into the slurry.
 If using thicker fibers (>500 μ m), the fibers can be placed directly into the slurry.
 Containers with the slurry and fibers can be shaken for an appropriate length of time (e.g., a week) on a shaker table to reach equilibrium.
-In the laboratory, when using fibers with whole sediments, they can be placed in situ carefully into sediments without shielding and can be withdrawn and analyzed at any time.
+In the laboratory, when using fibers with whole sediments, they can be placed in situ carefully into sediments without shielding and can be withdrawn and analyzed at any time (Figure 3-2).
 The fibers' relatively small size (<1 mm diameter) suggests that they can be deployed in intact sediments with minimal disturbance to the surrounding sediment.
-In coarse sediments, the fiber can be placed in copper or stainless steel containers (i.e., tubes) to protect them from breakage.
+In coarse sediments, the fiber can be placed in copper or stainless steel containers (i.e., tubes, mesh bags) to protect them from breakage.